nicguzz/nicguzz/README.md

 ### Hello World! 🙌

-I am Nic, and I am a Junior Developer and my main interest is to **LEARN**! 📖 🖥️ 🖱️
+I am Nic, I am a Junior Developer and my main interest is to **LEARN**! 📖 🖥️ 🖱️

 I finished a **Master in Python** in CICE.es last November 2021 and since then, I have been searching for an opportunity to start a career.